Yheloww/portfolio_forecasting/ReadMe.md

 <h2 id="folder-Structure"> :file_folder: Folder structure</h2>
     <p align="justify">
-    1. **/Assets**-folder contains the images for this Readme and some other plotss from my research </br>
+    1. <b>/Assets</b>-folder contains the images for this Readme and some other plotss from my research </br>
-    2. **/notebooks**-folder contains all my reseach notebooks, these are not useful to run the solutions but if you want to see my learnings and test feel free to take a peek. </br>
+    2. <b>/notebooks</b>-folder contains all my reseach notebooks, these are not useful to run the solutions but if you want to see my learnings and test feel free to take a peek. </br>
-    3. **/src**-folder contains all the Python files to run the complete solution, all you need is to run the **main.py** file to have the solution. and the source code is in the other pythons files. </br>
+    3. <b>/src</b>-folder contains all the Python files to run the complete solution, all you need is to run the **main.py** file to have the solution. and the source code is in the other pythons files. </br>
-    4. **requirement.txt**-contains all the dependencies you have to install to run the solution. </br>
+    4. <b>requirement.txt</b>-contains all the dependencies you have to install to run the solution. </br>
     </p>

 <h2 id="installation"> :repeat: Installation</h2>
     <p align="justify">
     clone the repo on your machine </br>
-    Activate an virtual environment in Python 3.10 </br>
+    Activate an virtual environment in <b>Python 3.10</b> </br>
     then install the different dependecies mentionned in the requirement.txt
     </p>

 <h2 id="Usage"> :interrobang: Usage</h2>
     <p align="justify">
     1. Choose the portfolio you want to invest in (in the file there's already one for testing). </br>
-    2. Run the **main.py** file to have first some Optimization plots and then the forecasting plots.(it takes some time for the forecasting plots to show because it runs through Pycaret) </br>
+    2. Run the <b>main.py</b> file to have first some Optimization plots and then the forecasting plots.(it takes some time for the forecasting plots to show because it runs through Pycaret) </br>
     </p>